Modifications Safeguarding Your Family's Future

 • A parent wishes to relocate with a child

 These can be complex cases with both sides asserting their rights and interests.
-You and your ex-spouse may be able to resolve the issue through negotiation or mediation but you will still likely have to convince the court that a modification is justified and, in the case of children, in their best interests.
+You and your ex-spouse may be able to resolve the issue through negotiation or mediation, but you will still likely have to convince the court that a modification is justified and, in the case of children, in their best interests.

 When you consult with our firm, we can review your case to determine if your case is strong enough to make a modification likely in the eyes of the court.
 Our legal team is well-versed in New Jersey family law and how courts generally view the issues surrounding modifications.
 On the other hand, if your ex-spouse is proposing a modification that you believe is detrimental to you or your child(ren), we can prepare and pursue arguments that will support your case.
 We advise that you reach out to schedule a consultation with one of our experienced family law attorneys to discuss the specifics of your situation as soon as possible.

-Call (973) 604-2224 today to book your case evaluation.
+Call (973) 604-2224 or contact us online today to book your case evaluation with an experienced Parsippany modifications lawyer.

 What Makes Us Different?